Inside PropTech's $82B Capital Cycle

 By capital deployed, Infrastructure dominates at $25 billion — 30% of total tracked funding.
 Logistics ($13.4B), Residential ($12.4B), and Construction ($8.5B) follow.
 But by deal count, the order reverses: Residential leads with 410 tracked rounds, followed by Construction (362) and Infrastructure (339).

 Residential and Construction sectors remain dominated by earlier-stage, smaller-check activity.
-Both sectors comprise dozens of distinct, non-overlapping workflows, each representing a potential venture-scale opportunities, enabled by the rapid proliferation of frontier LLMs.
+Both sectors comprise dozens of distinct, non-overlapping workflows, each representing potential venture-scale opportunities, enabled by the rapid proliferation of frontier LLMs.

+Infrastructure, by contrast, has become the domain of mega-rounds: Crusoe Energy ($1.4B), Base Power ($1.0B), GDS and GDS International ($2.2B combined), Nscale ($1.1B).
 It's the built world's intersection with energy transition, data center expansion, and industrial decarbonization.
-These are capital-intensive businesses building physical infrastructure with technology as an operating layer - and they're increasingly where the largest outcomes are concentrating.
+These are capital-intensive businesses building physical infrastructure with technology as an operating layer — and they're increasingly where the largest outcomes are concentrating.

-Sector Momentum
+Momentum

 Market Structure